hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 `$3` => 12

 The variables $1, $2, $3,...$9 and so on are **positional parameters** in the context of the shell script, and can be used within the script to refer to the files/number specified on the command line.
 Basically, the script is written with the expectation that $1 will be a fastq file and $2 will be a GTF file, and so on.
 Note that`$1`, which you may have seen before, is actually a short form of `${1}` and we can only use `$1` when it is **not** followed by a letter, digit or an underscore but we can always use `${1}`.
-Using `${1}` is best practic and what we will use for the rest of this lesson.
+Using `${1}` is best practice and what we will use for the rest of this lesson.

 *There can be virtually unlimited numbers of inputs to a shell script, but it is wise to only have a few inputs to avoid errors and confusion when running a script that used positional parameters.*